TMTS-maker/stellar-ai-mentor/docs/pitch/stellar-ai-executive-briefing.md

 **Lars Sass** is uniquely positioned to build Stellar AI.

-- **Technical Depth:** Built AI systems, automation platforms, and large-scale ML pipelines at Amazon, Deutsche Telekom, and Omnicom.
+- **Technical Depth:** Built AI systems, automation platforms, and large-scale ML pipelines at Amazon, Deutsche Telekom, IPG Mediabrands & Omnicom.
 Deep hands-on technical expertise.
 - **Educational Vision:** Not building tech for tech's sake.
 Genuinely passionate about reimagining how children learn and grow.
-- **Systems Architecture:** Comes from a background of designing multi-agent systems and complex ecosystems.
-Stellar AI's architecture demands this thinking.
+- **Systems Architecture:** Studied mechanical engineering, built neural networks, and brings a strong background in designing multi-agent systems and complex ecosystems.
+This systems-level mindset is exactly what Stellar AI’s architecture requires.
-- **Execution Track Record:** Shipped complex systems affecting 100M+ users.
-Managed global teams.
-Navigated regulatory and operational complexity.
+- **Execution Track Record:** Delivered large-scale digital transformation projects managing multi-million media budgets.
+Built systems that significantly improved operational efficiency, data workflows, and decision-making processes across global teams and stakeholders.
 - **Rare Combination:** Hard to find founders who combine technical excellence + business judgment + pedagogical knowledge + operational maturity.

 This is not a first-time founder playing with shiny tech.
 This is a systems architect with deep experience bringing a transformational vision to life.